gewuek/vitis_ai_custom_platform_flow/README.md

 4. Create the PetaLinux Software Component<br />
 5. Create the Vitis Platform<br />
 6. Prepare for the DPU Kernel<br />
-7. Create and Build a Vitis application<br />
+7. Create and Build a Vitis Application<br />
-8. Prepare the Network deployment file<br />
+8. Prepare the Network Deployment File<br />
-9. Run application on board<br />
+9. Run Application on Board<br />

 ## Vitis Acceleration Platform<br /><br />
 The Vivado Design Suite is used to generate and write a second type of XSA containing a few additional IP blocks and metadata to support kernel connectivity.
 The following figure shows the acceleration kernel application development flow:<br />